1. Who are the Artisans of Barossa?

 The Artisans of Barossa wine tasting program is delivered in three areas.

-2. The wine lounge offers views over the vineyards to the Barossa ranges with tastings priced at $30 pp.
+2. The wine lounge offers views over the vineyards to the Barossa ranges with tastings priced at $50 pp. Indulge in a tasting of some of the rarest expressions of Barossa.

-3. The Artisans Room which is a private space where you explore more deeply the world of Barossa wine through hosted tastings beginning at $95 pp.
+3. The Artisans Room which is a private space where you explore more deeply the world of Barossa wine through hosted tastings and masterclasses on a custom basis.

 6. Is there a restaurant at Artisans of Barossa?